paveldk/DubaiServices/README.md

 ## Application Overview ##

-The Dubai Services app demonstrates a real-world application implementation that integrates the Telerik Platform modules and the PayPal API.
+The Dubai Services app demonstrates a real-world application implementation that integrates the [Telerik Platform](http://www.telerik.com/platform) AppBuilder and Backend Services modules.

 This app lets you create an account to monitor and keep up with household bills.
 You can pay your bills directly through the app using a valid PayPal account or locate a customer service center of the service providers.
 The data is stored in the cloud and is available from any Internet-connected device.